-(C) The ERCOT Operator may deploy Load Resources providing only ECRS (not controlled by high-set under-frequency relays) and all groups of Load Resources providing RRS and ECRS at the same time.
+(C) The ERCOT Operator may deploy all Load Resources providing RRS and ECRS at the same time.
 ERCOT shall issue notification of the deployment via XML message.
 The deployment time within the ERCOT XML deployment message shall initiate the ten-minute deployment period; and